Anita Madhava, MA Therapist

 Professional Background

-I’m Anita Madhava, a holistic therapist in Northern Virginia.
-My path into this work has grown from a deep interest in people—their resilience, their stories, and the ways we heal through connection.
+I’m Anita Madhava, a holistic therapist at Path to Peace Psychotherapy in Reston, VA.
+My path into this work has grown from a deep interest in people: their resilience, their stories, and the ways we heal through connection.

 Alongside my clinical training, I hold an advanced certificate in Yoga and Meditation, with a specialization in Cancer Yoga and Yoga Nidra (non-sleep deep relaxation).
 This training continues to inform my work, particularly in supporting nervous system regulation, mind-body awareness, and deeper states of rest and healing.